 All appeals must be submitted in writing, via the NICS appeal website or via the United Postal Services.

 If the customer resides in a state where the check was conducted through a state agency instead of the FBI, it is recommended they appeal to their denying agency first.
 If the customer is dissatisfied or the matter remains unresolved, the customer’s may appeal to the FBI.

-If the customer (now the Appellant) appeals, they will receive one of two responses:
+If the customer (now the appellant) appeals, they will receive one of two responses: overturned or sustained.

-If a “DENY” is “OVERTURNED,” the FFL may proceed with the sale of the firearm, as long as the N-T-N has not expired.
+If a “Deny” is “Oveturned,” the FFL may proceed with the sale of the firearm, as long as the NTN has not expired.
 An NTN is valid for 30 days from the date of initiation.

 Well that’s about it!

 We are excited that we can share the overall NICS process with you in such a unique and entertaining way!